A Beginner's Guide to SQL Server Management Studio

 - Expand the nodes to explore the structure of your database.

-3. Run a Query
+3. Run Your First Query

-4. Create a Database
+4. Create a New Database

 - Right-click on the Databases node in the Object Explorer and select New Database.